WomenPlusPlus/deploy-impact-23-kpi-2/datascience/readme.md

 This directory houses standalone scripts or modules.
 These can be utility functions, data cleaning scripts, modeling pipelines, or any other code that has been modularized/refactored from the notebooks for reusability and production.

 ## 4. [viz](./viz/)
 The `viz` directory is dedicated to data visualization assets.
-This can include:

-- Static plots or charts saved as image files.
-- Interactive visualization code, e.g., using D3.js or Plotly.
-- Configuration or data files for specific visualization tools or platforms.
+It includes some sample visualisations used in both the Economist screens and the Gatekeeper screen.

 ---